House Sitting is one of the best ways to stay on budget while traveling.

 How to land your first house sitting assignment

-- Apply for jobs that have fewer applicants
+- Apply for jobs that have less applicants

 - Write one hell of a motivation letter